GoogleCloudPlatform/pgadapter/README.md

 ```
 -p <projectname>
-  * The project name where the desired Spanner database is running.
+  * The project name where the Spanner database(s) is/are running.

 -i <instanceid>
-  * The instance ID where the desired Spanner database is running.
+  * The instance ID where the Spanner database(s) is/are running.

 -d <databasename>
-  * The Spanner database name.
+  * The default Spanner database name to connect to.
+This is only required if you want PGAdapter to
+    ignore the database that is given in the connection request from the client and to always
+    connect to this database.
+  * If set, any database given in a connection request will be ignored. \c commands in psql will not
+    change the underlying database that PGAdapter is connected to.
+  * If not set, the database to connect to must be included in any connection request. \c commands
+    in psql will change the underlying database that PGAdapter connects to.

 -c <credentialspath>
   * This is only required if you have not already set up default credentials on the system where you